Two-scale series expansions for travelling wave packets in one-dimensional periodic media: Propagation of local quasimomenta and wavenumbers

 \section{Propagation of local quasimomenta $\varkappa$ and wavenumbers $k$}

 Note that the equation (\ref{phi_0_eqn}) can be written as \beq \omega=\mp\Omega(t, k). \eeq{dispersion_rel} where we denote by

-the local values of ``frequency'' and ``wavenumber'' in a nonuniform wavetrain, in particular, in a ``wave packet'' such as (\ref{wave_formula}), {\it cf.} \cite{Whitham}.
+the local values of ``frequency'' and ``wavenumber'' in a nonuniform wave train, in particular, in a ``wave packet'' such as (\ref{wave_formula}), {\it cf.} \cite{Whitham}.
 We assume that for all $x,{t},\varkappa$ the ``ampltude function'' $u^{(0)}$ does not include any phase of the function $\widehat{u}$ by requiring that

-This requirement is met by including the expression for the corresponding phase into the function $\varphi^{(0)}.$
+This requirement is met by including the expression for the corresponding phase into the function ${\phi}.$

 Differentiating the equation (\ref{dispersion_rel}) with respect to $\varkappa$ yields \beq \omega_\varkappa=\mp k_\varkappa\Omega_\xi. \eeq{omega_k} For the function $\varkappa=\widehat{\varkappa}(x, {t})$ describing the stationary value of $\varkappa$ in (\ref{stat_eqn}), one has, by differentiating the equation